 Vocational training is a course or program that focuses on skills necessary for a specific trade or job function.
 More precisely, vocational training helps people with psychiatric, physical, and learning disabilities find and retain a job.

-Once applied into the program, a patient receives an individualized treatment plan, training, guidance, counseling, and other services that can help them.
+Once applied to the program, a patient receives an individualized treatment plan, training, guidance, counseling, and other services that can help them.

 Socialization skill training helps patients have a more functional life and cope with their environment successfully.
 The main goal of socialization skills is to integrate patients into their community.
 This may include group sessions and recreational therapy.